ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 To reproduce each run, the user should set `config-DoE-{variant name}.mk` as a `DESIGN_CONFIG` variable for [Makefile](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/Makefile) in OpenROAD tool.
 The above three files for each run must be located in the `{OpenROAD}/flow/designs/{platform}/{design}/ directory`.

 The metrics are collected into metrics directory.
-For each run, the metrics are collected separately as a json file.
+For each run, the metrics are collected separately as a JSON file.
-The metrics json file name will be the following naming convention:
+The metrics JSON file name will be the following naming convention:
 - metrics-DoE-{variant name}.json

 For a detailed description of **metrics**, please see the following section: [Metrics Naming Convention](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML#metrics-naming-convention)